STUDENT/PARENT RESPONSIBILITES AND GUIDELINES REGARDING ATTENDANCE FOR 2014-2015

 Full Day Absences: A student can clear an absence by:

-Having a parent or guardian email the school to report the full-day absence within 72 hours* (absence hotline: firstname.lastname@example.org, absences not cleared).
+Having a parent or guardian email the school to report the full-day absence within 72 hours* (absence email and absences not cleared: firstname.lastname@example.org).
 Students returning to school after an absence whose parent or guardian has called to excuse the absence can go directly to first or second period.
-Please include your student's name, date(s) of absence and the reason for the absence when you call.
+Please include your student's name, date(s) of absence and the reason for the absence in the email.

 If the absence is one that needed to be pre-approved (see list below) please bring a copy of the signed/approved form.